oxid-eshop-gpl/oxvm_eshop/README.md

 You can use any of the available tags from https://hub.docker.com/r/oxidesales/oxideshop-docker-ce/tags.
 More info about the build contents is available here https://github.com/OXID-eSales/oxideshop-docker-ce.

+Of course you can build the shopcontainer on your own or adapt the Dockerfile according to your needs.

+**Notice:** Changing this requires a rebuild via `docker-compose build`.

 ### SHOP_DIRECTORY

 Mountpoint for the shop code.
 This has to be an existing directory a.e. the suggested directory `./data/oxideshop` is being created as empty directory in the quickstart scenario.